i-am-ashu/React_App_Covid-19-Tracker/README.md

 - :fire: [Firebase](https://firebase.google.com/)
 - :earth_americas: [Leafletjs Map](https://leafletjs.com/)

+## Covid-19 Data
+the covid-19 data has been pulled from An open :point_right: **[API Disease-sh](https://corona.lmao.ninja/)** for disease-related statistics.
+This API provides a big range of detailed information about multiple viruses
 ## Run code on your machine
 clone the project and simply run npm commands
 1. npm install